GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Related Work

 \section{Related Work}

-Time series anomaly detection has been extensively studied, with massive of statistical, machine learning, and deep learning methods being proposed.
-The classical statistical methods learn the statistical characteristics of time series data, such as the autoregressive integrated moving average (ARIMA) approach \cite{box1970distribution}.
-These methods are computation-lightweight but non-effective for complex multivariate time series anomaly detection.
-Machine learning methods include clustering-based, density-based, and classification-based ones.
-In clustering-based methods, the distance to the clustering centers is termed as the anomaly score.
-Various methods are proposed to obtain the temporal representations for cluster, including support vector data description(SVDD) \cite{tax2004support}, Deep-SVDD \cite{ruff2018deep}, Temporal Hierarchical One-Class network (THOC) \cite{shen2020timeseries}, and Integrative Tensorbased Anomaly Detection (ITAD) \cite{shin2020itad}.
-In density-based methods, the density of temporal representations is calculated for outlier determination, including local outlier factor (LOF) \cite{breunig2000lof}, connectivity outlier factor (COF) \cite{tang2002enhancing}, Deep Autoencoding Gaussian Mixture Model (DAGMM) \cite{zong2018deep}, and (mixture of probabilistic principal components analyzers and categorical distributions (MPPCACD) \cite{yairi2017data}.
-The classification-based methods treat time series anomaly detection as a classification task and accordingly employ the classification methods, such as decision trees \cite{liu2008isolation}, support vector machines (SVM) \cite{scholkopf2001estimating}, and one-class SVM.
+\textbf{Statistical methods} learn the statistical characteristics of time series data~\cite{lu2008network,mahimkar2011rapid,rasheed2009fourier,siffer2017anomaly}.
+For example, ~\cite{rasheed2009fourier} identifies high frequency changes and outlier regions by adopting fast fourier transform.
+In~\cite{siffer2017anomaly}, outliers in stream are detected based on extreme value theory.
+These methods are computation-lightweight but non-effective for complex MTS anomaly detection.

+\textbf{Machine learning methods} include clustering-based, density-based, and classification-based ones.
+In clustering-based methods, the distance to clustering centers is termed as the anomaly score.
+SVDD~\cite{tax2004support} and Deep-SVDD~\cite{ruff2018deep} can enable the compact cluster for normal representations.
+THOC~\cite{shen2020timeseries} fuses multi-resolution features by a hierarchical clustering mechanism and identifies abnormal features by multiple distances.
+ITAD~\cite{shin2020itad} conducts cluster analysis on decomposed tensor and calculates distances as anomaly scores.
+In density-based methods, the density of temporal representations is calculated for outlier determination, including LOF~\cite{breunig2000lof}, COF~\cite{tang2002enhancing}, DAGMM \cite{zong2018deep}, and MPPCACD \cite{yairi2017data}.
+The classification-based methods treat time series anomaly detection as a classification task and accordingly employ the classification methods, such as decision trees \cite{khraisat2018anomaly}, SVM \cite{hu2003robust}, and OCSVM~\cite{amer2013enhancing} for anomaly detection.